Jack Owen Spillman: Crimes

+Double Murder
-Spillman was convicted of the April 1995 murders of Rita Huffman, 48, and her daughter Mandy, 15, and the 1994 murder of Penny Davis, 9.

-Huffman and her daughter were both found in their East Wenatchee, Washington, home, sexually mutilated and posed in provocative positions.
+Spillman was convicted of the April 1995 rape and murders of Rita Huffman, 48, and her daughter Mandy, 14, and the 1994 murder of Penny Davis, 9.
+The two had been bludgeoned, stabbed, and their bodies mutilated.
+Spillman had forced a baseball bat into Mandy's vagina and removed the skin from her vagina and placed it on her face.
+Rita's breasts were cut off, she was stabbed 31 times, and "her genital area had been excised and was stuffed into her mouth".
+Huffman and her daughter were both found in their East Wenatchee, Washington home, sexually mutilated and posed in provocative positions.

 Spillman's black pickup truck matched the description of a vehicle seen in a parking lot near the victims' home on the night of the murder.
 Also, Spillman's pickup was stopped by an East Wenatchee police officer in the parking lot of a VFW hall nearby that evening, and subsequently, a 12-inch knife covered in blood was recovered there.
 It appeared to match a knife set in the victims' house.
 Before his arrest, Spillman was kept under surveillance for a week while laboratory tests were performed.

 Under threat of the death penalty, Spillman later would admit to killing Davis, of Tonasket, Washington.
 Six months after her September 1994 disappearance, her body had been found in a shallow grave some twelve miles from her home.
 She also had been posed in a provocative position.
+It was later discovered the victim's body had been exhumed by Spillman after her death and used for necrophilic sex before being buried again.

 To avoid a possible death sentence, Spillman pleaded guilty to three counts of first degree murder, and was sentenced to life in prison in 1996.
 He is serving his sentence at Washington State Penitentiary.

-Prior criminal history
+Criminal history

 According to court documents, "Spillman would declare to [cellmate Mark] Miller that he wanted to be the world’s greatest serial killer".
 At the time that he pleaded guilty to the three murders, reports stated that Spillman was facing additional charges of first-degree rape, robbery, and burglary.
 He and a friend were arrested for rape in 1993, but those charges were eventually dropped.

+Spillman later told a cellmate that he stalked his victims prior to killing them as he imagined himself as a werewolf.
+He claimed his fantasies depicted him as "stalking his prey".

-In Media
+In the media

-The case was covered by two Investigation Discovery tv shows:
+The case was covered by two Investigation Discovery TV shows: